 5- Use the WP-CLI (Command Line Interface)

-The WP-CLI is also an excellent tool that can help you to manage your WordPress website easily.
-To use it to reset a password, follow the following steps:
+The WP-CLI is also an excellent tool that can help you manage your WordPress website easily.
+For example, to use it to reset a password, follow the following steps:

 6- Use the Emergency Password Reset Script (For admin Password)

-To use the emergency password reset password script, you need to know the admin username.
+You need to know the admin username to use the emergency password reset script.
 If you fulfill the condition, then you need to do the following: